The Theatre Artists Fund is currently closed for grant applications. Please check this website for updates of future

-To apply for a one-off emergency grant of £1,000, you need to fill out an online application form (via Survey Monkey), which can be found at the bottom of this page.
+To apply for an emergency grant of £1,000, you need to fill out an online application form (via Survey Monkey).
 Please ensure you have read all the eligibility information and FAQs below before you apply.

 When is the fund open to applications?